eeue56/the-elm-report/README.md

 --

 # The downsides of Elm
-A brief look at the problems
+A brief look at the problems Elm faces

 --